Ketamine

 Treating ketamine addiction

-Our expert recovery team at Steps Together, use a detox and therapy programme designed to provide all the support and care to help you overcome your Ketamine Addiction.
+Our expert recovery team at Steps Together, use a detox and therapy programme designed to provide all the support and care to help you overcome Ketamine Addiction.
 We understand that admitting your own dependency is difficult.
 However, at Steps Together, we believe that is never too late to seek help.

 Through our detox and therapy programme, we will help stop your ketamine addiction.
 While this may seem like a daunting prospect, our highly experienced recovery team are well equipped to guide you through the whole process.